 If the link doesn't work please go to volgariverexpedition.org

 In 2012, at age 50, West Hansen began leading expeditions in the legendary faraway places of our ever-shrinking world.
 Fueled by the lure of a daily existence devoid of constant electronic input while traveling at a natural pace, the expeditions also seek out routes that have yet to be attained by others, though often attempted.
 While his primary mode is through canoe and kayak paddling, given his extensive history of ultra-marathon canoe racing, expeditions based on terra firma are on the horizon.

-In spite of his goal to seek refuge from the onslaught of constant immediate electronic input, West has this website to provide information, education, entertainment and perhaps a bit of a spark for anyone interested in getting out there and experiencing the world at its own pace.
+In spite of his hesitations with immediate electronic input, West has this website to provide information, education, entertainment and perhaps a bit of a spark for anyone interested in getting out there and experiencing the world at its own pace.